acorg/lispmds/README.md

 [Centre for Pathogen Evolution](http://www.pathogenevolution.zoo.cam.ac.uk/) (CPE) at the [University of Cambridge](http://www.cam.ac.uk/).

-# Installation on Mac OS X
+# Installation on Mac OS X via brew

 The following is known to work on OS X Yosemite 10.10.2.
+We do not yet have installation instructions for other flavors of UNIX or other operating systems.ñ

 ## Allegro Common Lisp